Wheel of Fortune (American game show): Previous rules

-Originally, after winning a round, contestants spent their winnings on prize showcases that were presented onstage.
-At any time during a shopping round, a contestant could choose to put his or her winnings either on a gift certificate or "on account" for use in a later shopping round.
+Originally, after winning a round, contestants used their winnings to purchase prizes in showcases that were presented onstage, referred to as a "shopping round".
+At any time during a shopping round, a contestant could choose to put winnings either on a gift certificate or "on account" for use in a later shopping round.
 Money put "on account" was lost if the contestant hit Bankrupt or failed to solve another puzzle.
-The shopping element was eliminated from the syndicated version on the episode that aired October 5, 1987, both to speed up gameplay and to alleviate the taxes paid by contestants.
+The shopping element was eliminated from the syndicated version on the episode that aired October 5, 1987, both to speed up gameplay and to ameliorate the taxes paid by contestants.
 However, the network version continued to use shopping until the end of its first NBC run on June 30, 1989.

 Before the introduction of toss-up puzzles in 2000, the contestant at the red arrow always started the first round, with the next contestant clockwise starting each subsequent round.
 In addition, ties for first place were broken by another speed-up round.
 If a tie for first place occurred on the daytime version, all three players returned to continue the game on the next episode, and it counted as a single appearance.
 The wheel formerly featured a Free Spin wedge, which automatically awarded a token that the contestant could turn in after a lost turn to keep control of the wheel.
 It was replaced in 1989 with a single Free Spin token placed over a selected cash wedge.
 Free Spin was retired in 2009.
-From 2009 to 2021, landing on the Free Play was a wedge that allowed a contestant to call any consonant or a free vowel and keep his or her turn even if the letter was not in the puzzle.
+From 2009 to 2021, it was replaced by Free Play, a wedge that allowed a contestant to call any consonant or a free vowel, with no penalty if the letter was not in the puzzle or had already been called in the round.

 Between September 16, 1996 and 2013, the show featured a progressive Jackpot wedge, which had been in several different rounds in its history.
 The jackpot began at $5,000 and had the value of every spin within the round added to it.
 To claim the jackpot, a contestant had to land on the wedge, call a correct letter, and solve the puzzle all in the same turn.
 In later years, it also offered $500 per correct letter and $500 to the jackpot, regardless of whether or not it was won in that turn.